kyma-project/kyma/docs/serverless/08-08-logging-in-to-private-packages-registry.md

 ### Test the package registry switch

-[Create a Function](#tutorials-create-an-inline-function) with dependencies from external registry and check if your Function was created and all conditions are set to `True`:
+[Create a Function](#tutorials-create-an-inline-function) with dependencies from the external registry.
+Check if your Function was created and all conditions are set to `True`:

 ```bash
 kubectl get functions -n $NAMESPACE